-Temperature measurement is one of the most common measurements within laboratories and industries.
-This is why it is important to have your temperature sensors calibrated regularly to maintain accurate data.
-There are several ways that the temperature sensors can be calibrated based upon the available equipment and what is suitable for your needs.
+According to Capgo Measurements, Temperature measurement is the most commonly measured parameter.
+Yet, measuring and receiving the precision one might expect is relatively tricky.
+For obtaining accurate temperature measures, it is essential to have your temperature sensors calibrated regularly to maintain accurate data.
+There are several ways that temperature sensors can be calibrated based on equipment availability and suitability for your needs.

-There are two techniques to calibrate a temperature sensor, one as part of a system or the sensors individually.
-If the sensors are calibrated individually, they obtain a calibration report with corrections that are later entered into the electronics connected to the temperature sensor for an accurate temperature reading.
+There are two techniques to calibrate a temperature sensor: part of a system or the sensors individually.
+If the sensors are calibrated separately, they obtain a calibration report with corrections later entered into the electronics connected to the temperature sensor for an accurate temperature reading.
 When calibration occurs as part of a system, the sensor is heated or cooled to a known temperature, and corrections are made directly to the electronics.
-Within the two techniques, there are a few common methods to calibrate.
+Within the two techniques, there are a few standard methods to calibrate.

 Like any calibration, you must be aware of the total uncertainty of the process.
-Specifically, when it comes to temperature calibration, the process can be the biggest uncertainty element in the total uncertainty.
+Specifically, the process can be the most significantly unreliable in the total uncertainty regarding temperature calibration.

-Professional calibration of temperature sensors is done with temperature baths or dry well’s getting the most accurate data and calibration.
+Professional calibration of temperature sensors is typically done with temperature baths or dry wells, enduring the most accurate data and calibration.

 SRP control systems have been helping industries with their calibration needs for the last 40 years.
-If you are unsure about the best way to calibrate your temperature sensors, give them a call.
+Call us if you need clarification on how to calibrate your temperature sensors.
 They can help your lab more efficiently as a service and product provider.